2020PB/police-brutality/reports/California.md

 * https://www.mercurynews.com/2020/06/03/video-of-police-motorcycle-hitting-man-brings-more-scrutiny-to-sjpd/

-### Police shoot small group of unarmed protestors | June 3rd
+### Police shoot small group of unarmed protesters | June 3rd

 Police give orders to disperse and subsequently to lay on the ground.
-Protestors attempt to flee and first-person footage states a protestor was tripped and shot at short range.
+Protesters attempt to flee and first-person footage states a protester was tripped and shot at short range.

-Additional footage shows numerous officers corralling protestors into a small area before firing
+Additional footage shows numerous officers corralling protesters into a small area before firing

 tags: shoot, protester